AdaCore/gnatstudio/docs/users_guide/debugging.rst

 GPS also serves as a graphical front-end for text-based debuggers such as GDB.
-If you understand the basics of the underlying debugger used by GPS, you'll better understand how GPS works and what kind of functionality it provides.
+If you understand the basics of the underlying debugger used by GPS, you will better understand how GPS works and what kind of functionality it provides.

 Please refer to the debugger-specific documentation, e.g. the GNAT User's